Review: Harley Quinn / Birds of Prey

 The irony is that Margot Robbie's Harley Quinn was the heart of Suicide Squad (along with Will Smith as Deadshot), and despite the fouled-up story construction in that film, the characters (courtesy of a good cast) triumphed over the impediment of everything else (which may be from DC/Warner's meddling with that movie after director David Ayer made his cut.
 Supposedly Ayer's cut was darker and less "funny").
 Harley (or that is, Margot Robbie) stood out in Suicide Squad, one reason being her contrast to the mostly male team she was partnered with.
 In Birds of Prey the situation is reversed and the contrast is gone.

-Robbie aggressively attacks the screen, as if she's trying to pull the whole movie by herself, a berserk salesman determined to close the deal with the audience.
+Robbie aggressively attacks the screen, as if she's trying to pull along the whole movie by herself, a berserk salesman determined to close the deal with the audience.
 She dominates the presentation of Birds of Prey like no one else, though Ewan McGregor tries to balance the film with a psychotic Black Mask as the nefarious villain.
 He's not given enough room to achieve this, though.
-It's as if Birds of Prey was supposed to be a team movie (hence the title) but it veered sideways.
-If the script had been a symmetrical division between the two characters of Harley and Black Mask maybe it would have helped.
+It's as if Birds of Prey was supposed to be a team movie (hence the title) but it veered sideways into a solo spotlight.
+If the script had been a symmetrical division between the two characters of Harley and Black Mask maybe it would have helped improve things.
 Well, who knows.

 The ending for Birds of Prey made me wonder, in this beating of the bad guy (which also has another ridiculous flash of sadism to it), was this really all they had in mind when they started production on this film?
-Minus the CGI, it comes off as the end scene to a TV cop show just going through the motions.
+Because, minus the CGI, it comes off as the end scene to any old TV cop show just going through the motions, not an anticipated, well-hyped superhero film capitalizing on the growing stardom of both a comic book character and a rising actor.
+It isn't an anti-climax but it isn't a decent climax either.

 Margot Robbie is fun to watch as she goes through the paces of showing us the crazy mind of Harley Quinn, and McGregor is good when he is allowed to be on the screen.
 Rosie Perez (as Renee Montoya) is also good, and even though she is given more room in the film than many others, Birds of Prey would have benefitted from more.
-The style of this film somehow works against the actors, as if they are some how peripheral to the style of the movie.
+These actors tend to be eye magnets, but somehow the style of this film works against the actors, as if they are in some way peripheral to the style of the movie which is given center stage and cast over characters and story.

 Art direction is very good, Birds of Prey being one of those films that looks so much better than it really is.
 Joel Schumacher's Batman and Robin had sort've a similar color scheme and made it seem dismal, but Birds of Prey is the opposite, making neon interesting instead of deadening.
 If only the script could have had the same skill.
 The direction should have been less frenetic, letting Harley be frenetic instead of the two things competing against each other.